vincent168e/software-assistant-ai-agent/README.md

 ## Overview

 Software Assistant AI Agent is a Python-based tool designed to assist with software development tasks using OpenAI's language models.
-The agent leverages the LangChain framework to provide intelligent code assistance, documentation generation, and development workflow automation.
+The agent leverages the LangChain framework to provide suggestions on coding tools to used in development.
 It's particularly useful for developers looking to integrate AI-powered assistance into their coding process.

 Key features include:
-- Structured workflows using LangGraph for complex task handling
+- Structured workflows using LangGraph for workflow handling
 - Integration with OpenAI's models for intelligent code suggestions

 ## Installation